python-elective-kea/spring2023/sphinx/source/ses8.rst

 Learning goals
 --------------

-    * Create your own classes, that behave like any other Python Object, and are able to interact with pythons build in functions.
+    * Create your own classes, that behave like any other Python Object, and are able to interact with pythons build in functions or top level syntax.

 Materials
 ---------